 While some mosquitoes will lay their eggs on mud or other damp surfaces the majority of them choose to lay their eggs on standing or stagnant water because the eggs sink to the bottom and give the larvae a better chance of surviving.
 They will lay eggs in running water if there’s no standing water but because the water is moving the chances of all of the eggs surviving is lower, also the eggs that do survive will be dispersed over a greater distance.

 Of course, the obvious thing would be to remove any standing water but the mosquitoes don’t need much, then there’s the added complication of horses need water to drink.
 Fear not though there are a few simple steps you can take to reduce the amount of water ‘lying’ around but also reduce the number of eggs that reach the adult stage.

 Stop water collecting

 It never ceases to amaze me just how much water can accumulate in the most unlikely of places.
 This is why you should store barrows tipped against the wall and throw away any old tires you no longer need.
-Doing this will stop rainwater gathering but in order to stop it gathering in tires and barrel that you are using simply drill holes in these so the water can drain out.
+Doing this will stop rainwater gathering but in order to stop it from gathering in tires and barrels that you are using simply drill holes in these so the water can drain out.